What Is OCD?

 Obsessions are unwanted, intrusive thoughts, images, or urges that create significant distress.
 They feel sticky, urgent, and hard to dismiss, even when you know the thought does not reflect your values or intentions.
 Compulsions are behaviors or mental rituals performed in an attempt to reduce that distress, such as checking, counting, reassurance-seeking, or avoiding certain situations.

 The relief that compulsions provide is temporary.
 Over time, the OCD cycle strengthens, and the distress returns.
-This is why effective OCD treatment focuses not on eliminating intrusive thoughts, but on changing how you respond to them.
+This is why effective OCD therapy focuses not on eliminating intrusive thoughts, but on changing how you respond to them.

 OCD can look very different from person to person.
 Common themes include contamination fears, harm obsessions, relationship OCD, perfectionism, religious or moral scrupulosity, and health anxiety.
 Two people with OCD may share a theme but have entirely different fears and compulsions.
 This is why personalized care matters.
+Our therapists work with a wide range of OCD presentations, and all sessions are available via telehealth so you can access support from wherever you are.

 Signs You May Be Experiencing OCD